Reasoning as Compression: Unifying Budget Forcing via the Conditional Information Bottleneck: Methodology

 \section{Methodology}

-In this section, we formalize efficient reasoning as an optimization problem within the \ac{CIB} framework.
-First, we expand on the concept of ``Attention Paradox'' and briefly introduce the \ac{CIB} approach.
-Subsequently, we define the theoretical objective and the probability space.
-We then rigorously derive computable variational bounds for both the sufficiency and minimality terms, resolving the intractability of the true distributions.
-Finally, we present our rewards for training \ac{LLMs}.
-In what follows, we refer to $X$, $Z$, and $Y$, as the prompt, the \ac{CoT}, and the ground truth answer, respectively.
-We refer the reader to Appendix~\ref{app:CIB} for details.

-\paragraph{The Attention Paradox} The standard Information Bottleneck (IB) principle \citep{tishby1999information} seeks a representation $Z$ that maximally compresses the input $X$ while preserving information about the target $Y$.
+We now formalize efficient reasoning as an optimization problem within the CIB framework.
+We report here the most relevant equations and we refer the reader to Appendix~\ref{app:CIB} for the full derivation.
+In what follows, we refer to $X$, $Z$, and $Y$, as the prompt, \ac{CoT}, and ground truth answer, respectively. \paragraph{The \paradox.} The standard Information Bottleneck (IB) principle \citep{tishby1999information} seeks a representation $Z$ that maximally compresses the input $X$ while preserving information about the target $Y$.
 Formally, it minimizes the Lagrangian: over $P(Z|X)$ where $\mu$ controls the trade-off between compression (minimizing mutual information $I(X; Z)$) and prediction (maximizing $I(Y; Z)$).
 Crucially, the standard IB assumes the Markov chain $Y \leftrightarrow X \leftrightarrow Z$, implying that $Z$ is the sole channel through which information flows from $X$ to $Y$.
 However, this assumption is fundamentally violated in transformer-based \ac{LLM}s.
 Due to the causal attention mechanism, the decoder predicting $Y$ attends to \emph{both} the prompt $X$ and the generated chain $Z$.
-This forms a collider structure:$(X, Z) \to Y$.
-We term this inconsistency the \textbf{Attention Paradox}.
+This forms a collider structure: $(X, Z) \to Y$.
+We term this inconsistency the \emph{\paradox}.
 Under the standard IB objective, maximizing $I(Y;Z)$ can be inefficient as it ignores that the model has access to the query $X$ during the answer generation.
 This can lead to keeping redundant information about the query $X$.
 It is important to note that the conditional probability $P(Y|X)$ of the answer given the query is unknown, and exactly what we want to \textit{simulate} using the intermediate reasoning trace $Z$.